microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ```

 ## Description
-the **New-EntraBetaUser** cmdlet creates a user in Microsoft Entra ID.
+The **New-EntraBetaUser** cmdlet creates a user in Microsoft Entra ID.

 ## Examples